Developing Medical Devices using Windows 10 IoT Core

 Years ago, medical devices and instruments were solitary things.
 They were self-contained and did their job.
 Maybe they displayed some real-time data or results to the user, and then were powered down.
 But over time, various levels of connectivity were introduced and eventually became a required feature for medical systems.

-I’ve been developing software for medical devices for well over 25 years, and I’ve noticed three parallel trends over that time related to connectivity and integration:
+I’ve been developing software for medical devices for well over 25 years, and over that time, I’ve noticed three parallel trends related to connectivity and integration: